-The Institute notified the HEA, in April 2021 and prior to the full assessment of the impact of Covid-19 exceptional costs and/or income deficits, of a projected over-expenditure of €221k or 1% of its budget for 2021.
-Through prudent management and with the assistance of Covid-19 supports from the HEA a surplus was achieved in the Financial Period 2020.21 and a balanced budget was achieved for the calendar year 2021.

 The Institute notified the HEA, in April 2022 of a projected over-expenditure on operational activities of €257k or 1% of its budget for 2022.
-Through prudent management a balanced budget has been achieved on operational activities for the calendar year 2022 albeit with a significant financial deficit arising in the Financial Period 2021.22 due to the funding of significant capital developments from reserves.
+Through prudent management a balanced budget was achieved on operational activities for the calendar year 2022 albeit with a small financial deficit arising in the Financial Period 2021/22.

+The Institute notified the HEA, in April 2023 of a projected over-expenditure on operational activities of $\epsilon$ 419k or 1.8% of its budget for 2023.
+It is expected that an over-expenditure on operational activities will occur for 2023 and this is exacerbated by the funding of significant capital developments from reserves which has resulted in the deficit reported in these financial statements.